Our Story

 - Food delivery programs for homebound seniors

 What started as a single wide trailer in front of one of the mobile home parks in Grove is today a 6,000 square-feet custom built facility that houses all of the outreach center’s programs and services.
-Since moving into the facility in 2013, Grove Christian has served anywhere between 356 and 878 unique households annually through its pantry program alone with that number reaching an all-time high in 2024.
+Since moving into the facility in 2013, Grove Christian has served continued to see a dramatic increase in the number of households and people served.

 Our Mission